 - Whether they have withdrawn consent or not

-Consent is not the ONLY reason that an organization can process user data; it is only one of the “Lawful Bases”, therefore companies can apply other lawful (within the scope of GDPR) bases for data processing activity.
+Consent is not the ONLY reason that an organization can process user data; it is only one of the “legal bases”, therefore companies can apply other lawful (within the scope of GDPR) bases for data processing activity.
 With that said, there will always be data processing activities where consent is the only or best option.

 Meet specific requirements if transferring data outside of the EAA.
 The GDPR permits data transfers of EU resident data outside of the European Economic Area (EEA) only when in compliance with set conditions.